Australia’s state by state Covid restrictions and coronavirus lockdown rules explained

 Northern Territory: public libraries, art galleries, museums, zoos, cinemas and theatres, music halls, nightclubs, amusement parks, community centres, stadiums, sporting facility and similar entertainment venues can open.

-ACT: up to 100 people allowed at cinemas and movie theatres, indoor amusement centres, arcades, outdoor and indoor play centres, betting agencies, outdoor amusements and attractions, community and youth centres, galleries, museums, national institutions, libraries historic sites and zoos.
-There can be only one person per 4 sq m.
+ACT: movie theatres, indoor amusement centres, arcades, outdoor and indoor play centres, betting agencies, outdoor amusements and attractions, community and youth centres, galleries, museums, national institutions, libraries historic sites and zoos can sell seated (when applicable) tickets at no more than 50% of capacity of each venue.
+There can only be one person per 4 sq m throughout the venue.
 Audiences must remain seated at live performances.

 Can I go to the gym?
 What else can I do for exercise?